 Hexagonal (ticking off the trends for geometrics), inventive (rotate its pattern and play with three different layouts from starburst print to Art Deco-style spires), and as multi tonal as you like (from Custard yellow to Plaster pink), there’s more than just one reason why our porcelain Lily Pad collection is so popular.
-And with the launch of our very own paint (check out all 35 shades of Proper Good Paint), we thought we’d keep the conversation colourful by revealing our design team’s five favourite Lily Pad paint pairings to inspire your own scheme…
+And with the addition of our very own paint range, we thought we’d keep the conversation colourful by revealing our design team’s five favourite Lily Pad paint pairings to inspire your own scheme…

 In a trend-led apartment or a modern townhouse home, we can picture a Lily Pad New Leaf floor with a roll top bath painted in Carter’s Rose – one of two muted pinks in our paint collection, though this is the warmer, duskier of the two that’s in perfect harmony with New Leaf.

 Or, in a smaller bathroom with no tub, go for the eggshell finish and take it to your walls.
 Add a shelf if you can somewhere in the room to fill with succulents and a pot or two with trailing greenery to really help both hues to bed into the room.

 Peacock’s a proud colour for anyone who wants to do a bit of showboating in their space.
 Strong yet soothing, it means that it’s not too heavy even if you want to carry it from wall to floor, such as in a wet room’s shower enclosure.

 In this scenario, we like combining it with a quiet neutral on the other walls that act as foil so that Peacock can really stand proud.
 Charlotte’s Whisper, which we describe as an understated soft grey, is a match made in heaven for Lily Pad Peacock.